atom/atom/docs/upgrading/upgrading-your-ui-theme.md

 # Upgrading Your UI Theme Or Package Selectors

-In addition to changes in Atom's scripting API, we'll also be making some breaking changes to Atom's DOM structure, requiring stylesheets and keymaps in both packages and themes to be updated.
+In addition to changes in Atom's scripting API, we'll also be making some breaking changes to Atom's DOM structure, requiring style sheets and keymaps in both packages and themes to be updated.

 ## Deprecation Cop